-Columbia Threadneedle Investments EMEA maintains sufficient capital to meet its regulatory requirements, which are based on the higher of Pillar 1 and Pillar 2 capital requirements.
+The Group maintains sufficient capital to meet its regulatory requirements, which are based on the higher of Pillar 1 and Pillar 2 capital requirements.
 The adequacy of the capital held by the Group is assessed as part of the ICAAP and is subject to formal approval by the Group's board of directors.

-Table 9: Summary of Pillar 1 capital requirements as at 31 December
+Table 9: Summary of Pillar 1 capital requirements as at 31 December 2018

-Description 2017 £'m 2016 £'m
+Description £'m

-A Sum of Market and Credit Risk Requirements 25.5 23.1
+A Sum of Market and Credit Risk Requirements 22.7

-B. Fixed Overheads Requirement 46.2 43.6
+B. Fixed Overheads Requirement 47.5

-Pillar 1 Capital Requirement (greater of A and B) 46.2 43.6
+Pillar 1 Capital Requirement (greater of A and B) 47.5

-Consolidated Capital Resources 372.0 293.9
+Consolidated Capital Resources 287.8